smarttransit-ai/transit-occupancy-analysis/app/analysis/readme.md

 <img src="Pictures/data_structure_routes.png" align="right" width="450" height="400" caption="GTFS CARTA Dataset: Inbound Routes."/>

-In this part of our repository you will find information about board count modeling at the bus stop level, and maximum occupancy at the trip level.
-The Models at the bus stop level were trained using data that was grouped by `route_id`, `direction id`, `stop_id`, and data partition.
-We created a unique folder for each bus stop to store the models and relevant data.
-The path to these folders follows a hierarchical structure given by their `route_id`, `direction id`, `stop_id`, and data partition.
-Therefore, we created two notebooks to aggregate the data.

 Similarly, the trip data was grouped by `route_id`, `direction id`, and data partition.
 We created a unique folder for each trip.v